Esri/geoai-retail/docs/docs/index_ck.md

 This is the explicit purpose of the `./data/raw` directory.
 Put your untouched raw data in this directory, and develop the pipeline to transform this data into a usable form, placing this usable data into the `./data/interim` directory.

 Further, to repeat the work, the data does not _necessarily_ need to be in source control.
 By default, due to both this reason, and the common limitation of GitHub to store large files, the `./data` directory is excluded from synchronization with source control in the `.gitignore` file.
-As a supplementary option for enabling access to the data, GeoAI-Retail includes the capability to upload and download data using [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
+As a supplementary option for enabling access to the data, GeoAI-Cookiecutter includes the capability to upload and download data using [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 ### Analysis is a DAG